Jamie Lee (comedian): Career

 In 2017, Elle Magazine named her as one of the top 11 comedians to watch that year.
 She has also been named as one of the "Top Five Comedians Who Should Be Movie Stars" by Nerve, the "Top 18 Women You Should Be Following on Twitter" by The Huffington Post, and the "52 Female Stand-Up Comedians You Need to Know" by Refinery29.

 In 2018, she was the female lead on the second season of the HBO series Crashing, for which she was a writer on the first season.

 In 2021, Netflix released The Wedding Coach, a reality TV series about wedding planning hosted by Lee.

+Lee has been a writer on Ted Lasso since 2020, and has served as an executive producer since its third season.

+In 2022, it was announced that Lee would star in the comedy film Plan B, alongside Jon Heder, Tom Berenger and Shannon Elizabeth.